Indicators of domestic violence in adults

 - “How do you get along with your parents/siblings/other family members?”

-- “Is there anything that makes you sad or you are worried about?”
+- “Is there anything that makes you sad or that you are worried about?”

 - “Some children are afraid at home.
-What do you think makes them being afraid?” / “Are there times when you be afraid at home?”
+What do you think makes them being afraid?”/”Are there times when you are afraid at home?”

 - Help the child or adolescent to talk about his/her experiences, feelings and needs.
 If the child or adolescent does not want to talk, offer to talk at a later time.